eranltd/DuckGoProxy_Core/README.md

 ## Overview

+This project servers as a 'UI Proxy' to Duck Duck Go, where we can submit queries and get result asap.

 This project is built from 2 main parts : ___.net core(backend)___, the ___react(front-end)___ and ___redux___ library
 I choose to host the react SPA within the .net core, that why you are going to use VS 2019 inorder to run it or dotnet run command. plus, i want both servers to run from the same origin.

 ## Structure and Data Flow

-A unidirectional data flow is central to react,is used on frontend side with redux, react hooks and material design on server side many "nice to have" patterns has been used such as (Dependency Injection, ResponseCaching and such)
+A unidirectional data flow is central to react,is used on frontend side with redux, react hooks and material design on server side many "nice to have" patterns has been used such as (Dependency Injection, ResponseCaching,LINQ and such)

 ## Running the sample